 Motorway sign ‘C‘ is less frequent on motorways.
 This time, the right hand lane has priority over the left hand slip road lane and the right lane also has its dedicated lane when entering the motorway.
 Traffic in the left lane on the slip road will have to give way to traffic in the right hand slip road lane.

-What to do when joining a motorway
+What to do when Merging onto a motorway

 - Assess the traffic speed on the motorway as early as possible when joining the slip road